Vegetable Rice Recipe (Easy One-Pot Plant-Based Dinner)

 • 1/4 tsp black pepper, freshly ground

-• 1/4 cup fresh parsley or cilantro, chopped, for garnish
+• 2 tbsp fresh cilantro or parsley, chopped, for garnish

 • 1 lime, cut into wedges for serving